cdallasanta/climb-on-rails-old/Notes_for_development.md

 #Leads should be able to:
 all of the above and:
 log periodic inspections
-view all periodic inspections and edit any of their own retire and replace ropes
+retire and replace ropes

 ?perform observations?

 #Admins should be able to:
 all of the above and:
-create elements
+create elements (future)
-can view elements: rope age, last periodic inspection, all comments can view and edit all periodic and preuse inspections
+can view elements: rope age, last periodic inspection, recent comments (future) can view and edit all periodic and preuse inspections (future)

 ?create/edit users in bulk
 ?add/retire gear